os-climate/witness-core/climateeconomics/sos_processes/iam/witness/witness_coarse_min_tech_optim_process/documentation/process.markdown

 that the land used is available, and does not exceed forest and crops land limits.

 ## Design variables
-Design variables are variables that the optimizer is able to change in order to find the best solution to the given problem. they are degrees of freedom of the problem.
+Design variables are variables that the optimizer is able to change in order to find the best solution to the given problem.
 The following parts describes the different design variables of the problem.

 ### Investment in the energy mix
-The optimizer is able to change the investment in the energy mix, thus, the investment in each energy and each technology.
-This allows to explore all the energy production scenario, regarding the constraints describes previously.
+The optimizer is able to change the investments in the energy mix, thus, the investment in each energy and each technology.
+This allows to explore all the energy production scenarios, regarding the constraints described previously.

 ### Investment in CCS
-Following the same idea than the investment in the energy mix, the optimizer is able to change the investment in carbon capture and storage technologies.
+Following the same idea than the investments in the energy mix, the optimizer is able to change the investment in carbon capture and storage technologies.

 ### Percentage of CCS
 This design variable permits to split the global investment into energy production and CO2 capture and storage.